pythonanywhere/help_pages/articles/ScheduledTaskParameters.md

+## Can I include parameters to be passed to my scheduled task?
 Yes you can.
 You can just include the full command-line, including any arguments and parameters, in the "path to script" box: